jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 # What is Branching

 Branching is really about isolating changes until they are ready to be integrated with other changes.
-As we saw in my [previous post on branching](../2022/2022-10-13-branching-in-git.md), in GIT branching is super lightweight and so branches can be used for even the smallest changes.
+In [previous post on branching](../2022/2022-10-13-branching-in-git.md), I discussed how GIT branching is super lightweight and so branches can be used for even the smallest changes.

 Branching is really powerful, but has the downside of increasing difficulty of integrating with the rest of the code base if the branch is long-lived.
 Managing it effectively is key to keeping software teams running effectively.